 Maintain Dry Surfaces

-Carpet should be dried as quickly as possible and should not come into touch with the floor.
+The carpet should be dried as quickly as possible and should not come into touch with the floor.
 This is especially important if the floor is comprised of organic materials.

 Ventilate All Areas

-Remember that mould can form and grow quickly, so leave the door open or the ventilator on after each shower.
+Remember that mold can form and grow quickly, so leave the door open or the ventilator on after each shower.
 The same may be said about the kitchen, especially after a meal that generates a lot of steam.

 Keep the air in your home well-circulated to optimize the effect on the entire house.

 The optimal humidity level in your home is 35 to 45 percent.
-When humidity reaches 50%, the risk of mould development increases, therefore it’s better to deal with it as soon as possible with a dehumidifier.
+When humidity reaches 50%, the risk of mold development increases, therefore it’s better to deal with it as soon as possible with a dehumidifier.
 Wearing one will help to keep the humidity low around the house.

 Do you believe you require the services of a professional?
 The EPA urges consumers to always go with those that are part of a larger professional group.

-What Is White Mold and Is It Dangerous?
+What Is White Mold and Is It dangerous?
 Bottom Line

-If you’ve never thought about inspecting the white mould in your home, now’s the time.
+If you’ve never thought about inspecting the white mold in your home, now’s the time.
 The safest method to guarantee it does not do additional damage is to catch it and halt it in its tracks.